Coconut Farming

 -

-The long spells of hot and dry weather, severe winters and extremes of temperatures are not favourable for coconut growing.
+The long spells of hot and dry weather, severe winters and extremes of temperatures are not favorable for coconut growing.

 -